Unique Things and Places to Visit in Chicago

 The West and the South sides of Chicago city experience the most activities of the gang as well as violent crimes.
 Generally, you get exposed to danger the more you go deep into the South and West of the city.
 With that, a few numbers of neighborhoods in the South and West of Chicago has greatly enjoyed gentrification benefit.

 Which is better between Chicago and Los Angeles?

 There are much better urban parks in Chicago, while much better suburban parks are located in LA.
 Urban Architecture in Chicago is better, while suburban architecture in Los Angeles is also good.
-Both places are attracted to tourists, but Chicago allows for more walking, so you still enjoy it despite the involvements.
+Both places are attractive to tourists, but Chicago allows for more walking, so you still enjoy it despite the involvement.